fbpx

 You can choose a specific location to share if you want an estimated range for a particular application if you are an iOS 14 user.
 But, what about the websites or PWAs managing through W3C geolocation API?
 Not many explanations can be found, but let us deduce what exactly occurs.

-You can change use the latest feature on Safari for changing the exact location from Settings.
+You can use the latest feature on Safari to change the exact location from Settings.
 For that, go to Settings>Privacy and access Location Services manually.
 This feature is quite useful, and the comparable range of the location is pretty accurate too.

-When you enable Safari to access your location, it is unnoticeable for Safari allowing precise/approximate permission for a particular website or PWA.
+When you enable Safari to access your location, it is unnoticeable for Safari to allow precise/approximate permission for a particular website or PWA.
 For iOS 14 you can choose to share your approximate location rather than precise location.
 This can correspondingly influence different browsers automatically.

 Progressive web apps are becoming more famous day by day.
 PWAs execution becomes influenced by unsupportable settings, listed as: